 As the fat cells uptake excessive circulating glucose, they overflow their capacity to use glucose for energy and their limited glycogen storage.
 The cells produce chemical inflammatory signaling compounds, which leech into the blood stream, activating the immune system, contributing to the onset of metainflammation.
 The cell also begins to leech out stored fats as triglycerides.

 If the cell becomes overwhelmed with glucose and runs out of fat storage capacity, it eventually reaches a critical size and will literally explode.
 This cell death also causes an inflammatory reaction, or metainflammation.

-It can take up to 12 years for a patient to develop decompensated diabetes, until then the fasting blood sugars appears normal, but the patient is in a state of metainflammation.
+It can take up to 12 years for a patient to develop decompensated diabetes, and until then the fasting blood sugars appears normal, but the patient is in a state of metainflammation.

 Trajectories of glycaemia, insulin sensitivity, and insulin secretion before diagnosis of type 2 diabetes: an analysis from the Whitehall II study.
 Lancet 2009; 373: 2215–2221.

 Diabetes results in metainflammation, because your body is trying to clean out the sticky residue, or glycated parts.
 Diabetes can cause serious health complications, including heart disease, blindness, kidney failure, amputations, and pain.
 Unfortunately, most patient’s do not realize they have diabetes until some significant symptom causes them to seek care, usually pain, which is the common pathway of tissue damage in metainflammation.

 What is wrong with the standard of care treatment for diabetes?

 The standard of care usually starts with one drug, then two, then three and sequentially increasing insulin.
 Most people assume that we are treating their diabetes with medications to make their disease better.
 It’s simply not true; we are not actually treating the disease.
 We are treating the symptom of diabetes, the elevated blood sugar; the disease of insulin resistance is getting worse year after year.
 The diabetes is getting worse, not better.
 The complications of diabetes tracks the insulin resistance over time, not just the glucose level.

 The American Diabetes Association is definitely dependent on insulin, or at least dependent on the companies who manufacture insulin and fund the Association.